Greyeye/go-lambda-template/README.md

 1. Github Actions can perform Terraform Deployment, make sure you setup IAM roles and trust github actions from AWS.
    See (https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)
+2. IAM role trust relationship must refer to OIDC token providers and right Conditions, please see ./docs/sampleIAMRoleTrustedPolicy.json
-2. Do not **FORK**, use it as template or just clone and detach.
+3. Do not **FORK**, use it as template or just clone and detach.
 If you fork, you will not be able to set the repo as private.